complycube/complycube-php/README.md

 ## Usage

-Initialise the ComplyCubeClient with the api key from your [developer dashboard.](https://portal.doccheck.com/developers)
+Initialise the ComplyCubeClient with the API key from your [developer dashboard.](https://portal.complycube.com/developers)

 ``` php